- Academic Essentials

 Due to COVID-19, normal policies and procedures will be impacted.
 Any changes will be communicated with club leadership.

 All travel (individual, group, Columbia-related, and personal) must adhere to University travel guidelines.
-Please review the University guidelines carefully, and keep in mind all members of the Columbia community must adhere to the Columbia Community Health Compact on and off-campus, and in official and personal settings.
+Please review the University guidelines carefully and reach out to your OSA Advisor with any questions.

 Domestic Travel: Travel inside the continental U.S.